databrickslabs/mcp/CONTRIBUTING.md

 We happily welcome contributions to the MCP servers in this repo.
 We use GitHub Issues to track community reported issues and GitHub Pull Requests for accepting changes.

-For new feature requests or contributions (e.g. adding a new server), please file an issue to facilitate initial discussion, before sending a pull request
+For new feature requests or contributions (e.g. adding a new server), please file an issue or reach out [via Slack](https://databricks.enterprise.slack.com/archives/C065NC65Q9F) to facilitate initial discussion, before sending a pull request

 ### Guidelines for MCP servers